 This document presents an Integrated Development Plan (IDP) for Mkhambathini Local Municipality (MLM), one of the seven local municipalities which forms part of the uMgungundlovu District.
 The IDP is prepared in compliance with the requirements of Chapter 5, Section 25 of the Local Government Municipal Systems Act (Act No. 32 of 2000) and the Performance Management Regulations (PMR), which obligates municipal council to adopt a single, all-inclusive and strategic plan for the development of the municipality, within a prescribed period after the start of its elected term.
-The Mkhambathini Local Municipality 4th generation IDP outlines a development agenda for the municipality for the period 2016 to 2021.
+The Mkhambathini Local Municipality 3rd generation IDP outlines a development agenda for the municipality for the period 2016 to 2020.
 It informs the budget and tries to respond to the aspirations and needs of the community.

-The IDP entails adjustment and revisions based on the monitoring and evaluation of information within the Municipality and also take into consideration the Covid-19 Pandemic and the regulations in line with the measures that should be entailed within the municipality.
+The review of the IDP entails adjustment and revisions based on the monitoring and evaluation of information.
 The monitoring and evaluation stages are crucial for the following reasons:

-- They ensure that the plans and projects adopted are implemented accordingly and take cognizance of the Covid-19 measures. - They measure the impact of the effect of strategies and/ or projects on development and the prioritization of the lives of the community - They measure the financial viability of the municipality and its ability to carry out its developmental mandate and envisaged projects and they ensure the efficient utilization of resources.
+- They ensure that the plans and projects adopted are implemented. - They measure the impactor the effect of strategies and/ or projects on development and the lives of people within municipality. - They measure the financial viability of the municipality and its ability to carry out its developmental man-date and envisaged projects; and they ensure the efficient utilization of resources.

-1.2 WHO ARE WE?
+1.2 WHO AREWE?